Keys to the future? How to read EU's Rome declaration

 The first of four broad goals set out.
 At Berlin, borders were "open"; the Rome draft says that is true within the Union, but stresses "our external borders are secured" to prevent a repeat of chaotic irregular immigration.

-The euro must be "strengthened".
-The 2007 text said it made Europe strong.
-A decade of financial crisis has left its mark.
+The euro must be "further strengthened".
+The 2007 text said the single currency made Europe strong.
+A decade of crisis has left its mark.

-".... a social Europe: a Union which promotes economic and social progress as well as cohesion and convergence ...."
+"A social Europe: a Union which, based on sustainable growth, promotes economic and social progress as well as cohesion and convergence, while upholding the integrity of the internal market ...."

 Highlights efforts to bolster EU defence cooperation now that the sceptical British are leaving.
-But takes pains to say this won't undermine the U.S.-backed NATO alliance.
+But takes pains to say this will be complementary to the U.S.-led NATO alliance.

 Some inelegant Eurospeak.
 But "subsidiarity" - taking decisions at the most local level possible - means getting out of the way of democratically elected national governments, which is very much in the spirit of these Brexit-dominated times.